DeadWolf666/google-homepage/README.md

 This is a part of assignments that I'll be doing as part of The Odin Project.
 The goal here is to make a webpage that looks like the Google homepage, and additionally hard code a Google search page too.
+So far I've made the Google logo and basic navbar (without using lists) but having trouble with the search input bar.
+Hopefully that will be resolved soon!